Troposphir/lucene2sql/README.md

 It generates correctly typed values for booleans, integers, and otherwise, strings.
 All strings are searched through `LIKE` with leading and trailing wildcards.

+## Purpose

+This was developed for the purpose of being used internally in the main [Troposphir](https://github.com/Troposphir/troposphir), hence why it uses standard I/O for input instead of command-line or similar.

+Other Lucene features such as weights and fuzzy searches are unimplemented due to not being possible in naive SQL, and/or not used in the game's search feature.

 ## Input

 This program expects a JSON file in the standard input with the following properties: